binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 If you get a warning about the key not being certified with a trusted signature, it's because you still need to import the kali key.

 I imported the kali gpg key and did the checksums.
-Details [here](http://docs.kali.org/introduction/download-official-kali-linux-images).
+Details here ([http://docs.kali.org/introduction/download-official-kali-linux-images](http://docs.kali.org/introduction/download-official-kali-linux-images)).
 If you need any extra help with gpg, check out my [blog post](http://blog.binarymist.net/2015/01/31/gnupg-key-pair-with-sub-keys/) on the sugject.

 Now verify the checksum of the image you downloaded with the checksum within the (authentic) SHA1SUMS file.